AnndersonOreto/TopicO/README.md

 Project built in Swift and SwiftUI with Machine Learning to identify people's behavior and recommendations.

 This project was made for chatting purposes.
-There are lists of topics with questions, challenges and affirmations to choose from and use with friends aiming engaging conversations.
+There are lists of topics with questions, challenges and affirmations to choose from and use them with friends aiming engaging conversations.

 # Team
 Annderson Oreto (developer)